CesarF/balance_reporter/README.md

 STACK=registry make tf-deploy
 ```

-Next, you will need to upload the image using the next commands:
+Next, upload the image using the next commands:

 ```bash
 # create the image for aws execution